The Teaching English team in Madagascar run classes in schools and for the local community to help improve their language skills.

 Live in a homestay with a local family and experience life in a vibrant coastal town.

 Join the award winning charity team teaching English and supporting their pioneering projects.

-The Teaching English project works with the community to help improve the level of English understanding and pronunciation which is important within the tourism sector, charity development work as well as for wider job opportunities.
+The Teaching English project works with the community to help improve the level of English comprehension and pronunciation which is important within the tourism sector and charity development work as well as for wider job opportunities.